 Protecting the privacy of persons under the age of 13 is especially important.
 For that reason, we never collect or maintain information from persons we actually know are under 13, and no part of our services are structured to attract anyone under 13.
-If a person under 13 has provided personal information to us, we ask that a parent or guardian of the person contact please contact our Privacy Officer if they would like us to stop processing such information and have it removed from our database and we will use all reasonable efforts to do so.
-For contact information, see Whom Do I Contact with Privacy Questions?
+If a person under 13 has provided personal information to us, we ask that a parent or guardian of the person please contact our Privacy Officer if they would like us to stop processing such information and have it removed from our database and we will use all reasonable efforts to do so.

 Information We Collect Directly from You.
 We collect information about you that you provide us with voluntarily.
 When you subscribe to our newsletter, we collect your name and email address.
-When you contract with us to receive our services, we may in addition collect your phone number, your company name and mailing address.
+When you contract with us to receive our services, we may in addition collect your phone number, your company name, mailing address and email address.
 We may also collect your credit card details to process payment.
-When you apply for a position at Solotech, we, or our processing partners, may collect your contact details, including your date of birth AND previous addresses, employment and education history.
+When you apply for a position at Solotech or when we hire you, we, or our processing partners, will collect your contact details, including your date of birth, your address and previous addresses, employment and education history.

 Information We Collect Automatically.
-We automatically collect the following information about you when you use our websites [and/or mobile apps]: your browser type and operating system; pages you view; links you click; your IP address; language preference; and address of referring website.
+We automatically collect Technical Data about you when you use our Websites.
+We collect this personal information by using cookies and other similar technologies.
 When you receive an email from us, we may also collect whether you opened such email.
-[We may combine this information with other information that we have collected about you, including, where applicable, your name and other personal information.]
+We may combine this information with other information that we have collected about you, including, where applicable, your name and other personal information.

 Information We Collect from Technologies at Our Locations.
 We may collect personal information through various types of technologies used at our offices.
 These can include video surveillance within our office and in areas surrounding our offices.